lumapps/lumapps-sdk/docs/index.md

 This includes:

-- A client that support all the routes of the API (located in folder lumapps)
+- A BaseClient that support all the routes of the API (located in folder lumapps)
+- A LumAppsClient that provides multiple methods to use API at ease
 - A set of helper classes to easily manipulate LumApps elements as Python Objects and classes (folder lumapps/helpers)